Amyloid beta: Alzheimer's disease

+The "amyloid hypothesis" — that Aβ, either already in plaques, or as oligomers that may act outside of plaques, is responsible for the pathology of Alzheimer's disease — has been the dominant hypothesis for around thirty years as of 2025, but is not conclusively established, especially because over time it has become clear that there are many causes of Alzheimer's (outside of people who develop early-onset Alzheimer's disease which is clearly driven by Aβ), and because many people who have plaques never develop Alzheimer's.
+Scientists in the field have wondered if plaques may be a response to the disease process, rather than the cause of it.

-Research suggests that soluble oligomeric forms of the peptide may be causative agents in the development of Alzheimer's disease.
+Research suggests that soluble oligomeric forms of the amyloid beta may be causative agents in the development of Alzheimer's disease.
 It is generally believed that Aβ oligomers are the most toxic.
-The ion channel hypothesis postulates that oligomers of soluble, non-fibrillar Aβ form membrane ion channels allowing the unregulated calcium influx into neurons that underlies disrupted calcium ion homeostasis and apoptosis seen in Alzheimer's disease.
-Computational studies have demonstrated that also Aβ peptides embedded into the membrane as monomers with predominant helical configuration, can oligomerize and eventually form channels whose stability and conformation are sensitively correlated to the concomitant presence and arrangement of cholesterol.
-A number of genetic, cell biology, biochemical and animal studies using experimental models support the concept that Aβ plays a central role in the development of Alzheimer's disease pathology.
+Several genetic, cell biology, biochemical and animal studies using experimental models support the concept that Aβ plays a central role in the development of Alzheimer's disease pathology.